-- 5. Take a picture of the full fair: - Digital or Mideo pipture can be made. - If the hair is uncounted, it can be placed in a weigh boat. - Place hair appropriate background for photo documentation.
+- 5. Take a picture of the full hair - Digital or Mideo picture can be made. - If the hair is unmovined, it can be placed in a weigh boat. - Place hair on appropriate background for photo documentation.
 Brown, black, or darker colored hairs should be placed on a white sheet of clean paper.
-Blonde, white or light colored hairs should be placed on a darker background. - Take a digital/Mideo photograph of the full hair, including a ruler/measurement in the frame.
-For digital pictures, be sure the digital camera is set to Macro (flower) and the flash is off before taking the picture.
-For Mideo pictures, see Mideo Macro/Microscopic Digital Imaging System below (see part B). - i.
+Blonde, white or light colored hairs should be placed on a darker background. - Take a digital/Mideo photograph of the full hair, including a numerasurement in the frame.
+For digital pictures, be sure the digital eamera is set to Macro (flower) and the flash is off before taking the picture.
+For Mideo pictures, see Mideo Macro/Microscopic Digital Imaging System below (see part P) - below (see part B). - i.
 Save /export pictures as the LIMS attachments. - ii.
 Print digital and Mideo images for case file (see part C).

-DATE EFFECTIVE APPROVED BY PAGE 07-16-2012 MITOCHONDRIAL DNA TECHNICAL LEADER 10 OF 121
+DATE EFFECTIVE APPROVED BY PAGE 07-16-2012 MITOCHONDRIAL DNA TECHNICAL LEADER 10 OF 103